Ayushburman/Introduction-to-Psychology/Psy.md

 In the present work, we
 changes in functional dynamics and structural connectivity
-For this purpose, we
+For this purpose
 experienced meditators and
-control (naive) subjects using resonance imaging (MRI) to acquire structural and functional data during two condi-
+control (naive) subjects
+resonance imaging (MRI)
+to acquire structural and functional data during two condi-